Huskynarr/wph-cortana-proxy/README.md

 # WPH Cortana Proxy

 ## Description
-The WPH Cortana Proxy is a middleware tool designed to forward requests to services like Microsoft's Cortana, ChatGPT, Alexa, and HomeKit, providing customization and extension capabilities.
-This project is ideal for developers looking to integrate or enhance the functionality of these voice assistants within their applications.
+The WPH Cortana Proxy is a middleware tool for forwarding Microsoft's Cortana requests to services such as ChatGPT, Alexa, HomeKit and offers customization and extension options.
+This project is ideal for developers who want to integrate or extend the functionality of these voice assistants into their applications.

 ## Features
 - Forwarding voice and text requests to various services including Cortana, ChatGPT, Alexa, and HomeKit.